BachiMjavanadze/terminal-gui2/README.md

 ### Terminal-to-VSCode Modal Messages

-This feature lets you pass information from the terminal to `VSCode` using a special command pattern.
+This feature lets you pass information from the terminal to `VS Code` using a special command pattern.
 If the output of the command contains the syntax:

 ```bash
 TERMINAL_GUI_MSG(Your message here)
 ```

-then `VSCode` will extract the message from the brackets and display it in a modal window.
+then `VS Code` will extract the message from the brackets and display it in a modal window.

 #### Example